Skip to main content

 The Auditors Law of 2017 regulates the auditing profession and the public oversight of the audit profession, outlines mandatory quality assurance reviews of statutory audit firms, specifies the requirements for granting license to perform audits and outlines initial and continuing professional development (IPD and CPD respectively) requirements.

-(i) determining technical standards and other standards on professional ethics and internal quality control of registered auditors and statutory audit work; (ii) determining the manner in which the above standards are to be applied in practice; (iii) setting criteria for the purpose of determining whether persons are eligible for appointment as registered auditors; (iv) setting procedures for maintaining the competence of persons eligible for appointment as registered auditors; (v) monitoring audits of public interest entities (PIEs); (vi) conducting investigations, adjudication and disciplinary measures arising out of monitoring audits of both PIEs and non-PIEs; (vi) cooperating with competent authorities of other Member States and third countries; (vii) conducting oversight of the Audit Regulation including the Institute of Certified Public Accountants (ICPAC) performance.
+The Cyprus Public Audit Oversight Board (CyPAOB) is responsible for the supervision of the audit profession in Cyprus.
+Based on the Auditors Law of 2017, the CyPAOB is responsible for the following: (i) determining technical standards and other standards on professional ethics and internal quality control of registered auditors and statutory audit work; (ii) determining the manner in which the above standards are to be applied in practice; (iii) setting criteria for the purpose of determining whether persons are eligible for appointment as registered auditors; (iv) setting procedures for maintaining the competence of persons eligible for appointment as registered auditors; (v) monitoring audits of public interest entities (PIEs); (vi) conducting investigations, adjudication and disciplinary measures arising out of monitoring audits of both PIEs and non-PIEs; (vi) cooperating with competent authorities of other Member States and third countries; (vii) conducting oversight of the audit regulation including ICPAC performance.

 For individuals, four types of licensing certificates are issued by ICPAC: (i) a general practicing certificate; (ii) an audit practicing certificate; (iii) a certificate for the provision of administrative services; and (iv) an insolvency practitioner certificate.
 Firms are also issued the same licenses except for the insolvency practitioner certificate.
+ICPAC is the competent authority for its members in public practice pursuant to the Anti-money Laundering and Terrorist Financing legislations, the Sanctions Implementation legislation, the law regulating the administrative service providers and the law regulating Insolvency Practitioners.

 To perform audits, ICPAC members must obtain a general practicing certificate and an audit practice certificate.
 For that to happen, it is prerequisite to possess a professional accountancy qualification, an advanced audit education and at least three years of post-qualification experience with an audit firm.

-According to the Law, the primary responsibilities of CyPAOB include the following: (i) determining technical standards and other standards on professional ethics and internal quality control of registered auditors and statutory audit work; (ii) determining the manner in which the above standards are to be applied in practice; (iii) setting criteria for the purpose of determining whether persons are eligible for appointment as registered auditors; (iv) setting procedures for maintaining the competence of persons eligible for appointment as registered auditors; (v) monitoring audits of public interest entities (PIEs); (vi) conducting investigations, adjudication and disciplinary measures arising out of monitoring audits of both PIEs and non-PIEs; (vi) cooperating with competent authorities of other Member States and third countries; (vii) conducting oversight of the Audit Regulation including the Institute of Certified Public Accountants (ICPAC) performance.
+According to the Law, the primary responsibilities of CyPAOB include the following: (i) determining technical standards and other standards on professional ethics and internal quality control of registered auditors and statutory audit work; (ii) determining the manner in which the above standards are to be applied in practice; (iii) setting criteria for the purpose of determining whether persons are eligible for appointment as registered auditors; (iv) setting procedures for maintaining the competence of persons eligible for appointment as registered auditors; (v) monitoring audits of public interest entities (PIEs); (vi) conducting investigations, adjudication and disciplinary measures arising out of monitoring audits of both PIEs and non-PIEs; (vi) cooperating with competent authorities of other Member States and third countries; (vii) conducting oversight of the audit regulation including the Institute of Certified Public Accountants (ICPAC) performance.

 The Institute of Certified Public Accountants (ICPAC)

-In addition to being a member of IFAC, ICPAC is a member of Accountancy Europe, Edinburgh Group, and the Mediterranean Federation of Accountants.
+In addition to being a member of IFAC, ICPAC is a member of Accountancy Europe, the Edinburgh Group, and the Mediterranean Federation of Accountants.

 Adoption of International Standards